Why Should I Use Digital File Markup in Project Management Software?

 - Cut down wasted time and help your design team refocus on high-priority projects rather than retrieving an approved image every time it's needed.
-Digital markup capabilities in your project management software also provide you with an audit trail of who suggested or approved what changes when.
+Digital markup capabilities in your project management software also provide you with an audit trail of who suggested or approved what changes and when.

-Within your project management software, you have tasks, files, comments, and more all in the same location, which means your team and reviewers can quickly see the entire history of changes and questions/feedback and understand the big picture.
+Within your project management software, you have tasks, files, comments, and more all in the same location, which means your team and reviewers can quickly see the entire history of changes and questions/feedback to understand the big picture.
 This reduces the likelihood that someone will have to go back to the designer asking why they chose a certain font or changed an image.

 Another benefit of marking up and managing files within your project management software is the extra level of security you gain.
-Since you’re not using email or a free third-party app, your files are more secure, and you can feel confident that they’re only being shared with people you’ve granted access.
+Since you’re not using email or a free third-party app, your files are more secure, and you can feel confident that they’re only being shared with people with granted access.